 - Add in the sea salt and remaining 10g of water.
 Mix it in with your hands to get it nice and incorporated.
 Mix for about 3 minutes until you no longer feel the salt and you can form into more of a ball.
 Cover and let it rest for an hour.

-- After the hour is up, perform 1 set of stretch and folds.
+- After the hour is up, you're going to perform 3 sets of stretch of folds over about a 3 hour period.
+To start, perform the 1st set of stretch and folds.
 Take one side of the dough and pull it up and fold it over itself.
 Turn the bowl and do that on all 4 sides of the dough.
-Repeat that whole process 2 more times.
-You can do it every hour or even every 30-40 minutes, whatever works best for your time schedule.
+Then cover and let it rest.
+You're going to do that again after another 30 min-1 hour.
+Whatever works best for your schedule.
+After the second one, wait another 30 min- 1 hour and then do the last (3rd) set of stretch and folds.
 This helps build tension in the dough and will give it a better rise.
-So this step with take anywhere from 1.5 hours to 3 hours.
+This step with take anywhere from 1.5 hours to 3 hours.
 In the summer, I'd do closer to 30 minutes and in the winter I usually like to let it go closer to an hour.
 Both work!

 - Next, you'll cover the bowl and leave the bread on the counter for it's bulk rise!
 I'd let it rise anywhere from 3-5 hours until it's risen a bit (it won't double) and it has bubbles forming in the bottom of the bowl.